Briar-S/simple-utility-tools/README.md

 ## About

-Some utilities created over time as a software developer.
+Some utilities created over time in software development.
 This may just be the first one i add, or more over time. who knows

+#### Why?

 ### Screenshots